-Preparing for and going to college can be difficult for teenagers on the Aspergers Spectrum.
-Socializing is only one part of the challenge; anticipating greater independence, managing time, negotiating lots of social expectations.... all can present opportunities to use your strengths and learn some skills.
+Preparing for and going to college can be difficult for teenagers on the Autism Spectrum.
+Socializing is only one part of the challenge; anticipating greater independence, managing time, negotiating lots of social expectations, along with practicing self-advocacy and self-determination.... all can present opportunities to use your strengths and learn more skills.

 3) Visit the website Navigating College - a Project of The Autistic Self Advocacy Network.
 Their Navigating College book is downloadable in PDF format.
 To download the book, follow this link: